Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

-Beside the classification of the input image, we are also interested in the pixel-wise localization of the region of interest within the image.
-The network can also output either a region of interest $r$ related to the predicted class or a set of ${t^{\prime}}$ regions ${\mathbb{R}_{\text{inter}} = \{r_i \; | \; i = 1, \dots , t^{\prime}\}}$.
-Different models ca also predict a set of $C$ activation maps of height $H$ and width $W$ to indicate the location of the regions of each class.
-We note this set as a tensor of shape $\bmsf{M} \in \R^{C\times H\times W}$; where ${\bmsf{M}_c}$ indicates the $c^{\text{th}}$ map. ${\bmsf{M}}$ is commonly referred to as \emph{Class Activation Maps} (CAM).
-In most practical cases, the height and the width of the CAM is \emph{smaller} than the height and the width of the input image by a factor $S$ called stride such that $H = H^\text{in} / S$ and $W = W^\text{in} / S$.
+Besides the classification of the input image, we are also interested in the pixel-wise localization of ROIs within the image.
+Typically, a WSOL method can predict a set of $C$ activation maps of height $H$ and width $W$ to indicate the location of the regions of each class.
+We note this set as a tensor of shape $\bm{M} \in \R^{C\times H\times W}$, where ${\bm{M}_c}$ indicates the $c^{\text{th}}$ map. ${\bm{M}}$ is commonly referred to as \emph{Class Activation Maps} (CAMs).
+Due to convolutional and downsampling operations, typical CAMs have a low resolution as compared to the input image.
+We note the downscale factor as $S$, such that $H = H^\text{in} / S$ and $W = W^\text{in} / S$.
+Interpolation is often required to yield a CAM of the same size as the image.